 Charlotte outlined her experience as a Barrister assisting women who sought an Islamic divorce through the Sharia council.

 Feminist or equalist?

-Debated the importance of defining oneself as a feminist not an equalist BBC Radio 4 Woman’s Hour.
+Debated the importance of defining oneself as a feminist not an equalist or humanist contrary to the opposing contributor.

 Polygamy in Britain